rayw000/use-proxy/README.md

 (use-proxy-toggle-proxies-global)
 ```

-If using proxies globally, a "g" will be appended to lighter.
+If using proxies globally, a `g` will be appended to lighter.

 3. Temporarily enable proxy for a batch of s-expressions.
 You are only required to provide a protocol list which you want to enable proxies for.
 This macro will read corresponding proxy settings from your customization variables.